 9. Translate your site for international traffic

-If you’re servicing international audience having your site in only one language may not suffice.
+If you’re servicing international audiences having your site in only one language may not suffice.
 Despite the vast popularity of English, there are still many who struggle using it.

 Also, some might prefer to have a localized version of your website in their native language.

 This is especially true for countries in North America.
 For example, Canadians have two official languages English and French.
 And if you want to target the entire population, you’d better have a website version for each.

 You can use a WordPress plugin like WPML to enhance the user experience and translate your site for multilingual audiences.